cn0047/stash/ed/ad/tree.md

 **Splay tree** - is a self-adjusting **BST with additional property - recently accessed elements**.
-Splay tree contains same basic BST operations (insert, delete, search) and after every operation there is additional operation - splaying.
-After each operation tree must be rebalanced and target node of operation must become root.
+Splay tree contains same basic BST operations (insert, delete, search) and after every operation there is additional operation: splaying - tree must be rebalanced and target node of operation must become root.

 Types of rotations:
 * Zig rotation.